pvrmza/antiDDoS-test/README.md

 # antiDDoS-test
-a simple network traffic generation script
+a simple script for network traffic generation

 ###